AnnikaV9/carrotsh/README.md

 <br />

 ## Encryption <a name="encryption"></a>
 carrotsh requires proper usage and configuration in order to be secure.
-Make sure to setup https, so connections are encrypted and cannot be sniffed.
+Make sure to set up https, so connections are encrypted and cannot be sniffed.
 Here's an example process of creating a self-signed ssl certificate:
 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem
 ```